sapiensvisionem/My-Visualization-Principles/README.md

 # My-Visualization-Principles

+Qualities of Good Visualization:
+   - Easy to understand and Memorable
+   - Carries meaningful message
+   - Clean and visually appealing

 1. Color choice
    - CVD friendly
-   - sequential, divergent, categorical, highlight, alert
+   - color schemes: sequential, divergent, categorical, highlight, alert

 2. Font
-   - Style: Serif and Sanserif combination
+   - Style: Serif and Sanserif combination (title and subtitle)
-   - Bold/Underline/Italic
+   - Bold/Underline/Italic - don't use in combination.
-   - All caps or not?
+   - All caps or not? almost always no.
-   - use of subtitle
+   - Use of subtitle and caption

 3. Numbers
   - Percentages vs Absolute